verica02/spacewords-deepgram/README.md

-# spacewords-deepgram
+# SpaceWords 🚀 ☄️

-SpaceWords game with voice control, made with p5.js and Deepgram
+Play SpaceWords game with voice control, made with p5.js and Deepgram